 One of the best things about having a corporate job is that the corporate world handles all the corporate things for you.

 All you gotta do is show up and shuffle papers.

 When you’re teaching private yoga classes, however, you are both the corporation AND the employee.
 At first, it might not seem like a big deal, but trust me, the earlier you get your yoga career organized, the easier it’ll be in the long run.

-This means creating a plan for tackling logistical things like income and expense tracking, getting liability insurance, buying props to create a mobile yoga studio sanctuary that you can set up anywhere, learning how to create invoices and accepting payments, and possibly even creating your own yoga business website.
+This means creating a plan for tackling logistical things like income and expense tracking, getting liability insurance, buying props to create a mobile yoga studio sanctuary that you can set up anywhere, learning how to create invoices and accept payments, setting up a private yoga intake form, and possibly even creating your own yoga business website.

 And the more organized and prepared you are to manage yourself like a business, the more organized and prepared you are for taking on new clients.

 You’re basically a freelancer now, so it’s time to act like it.
-Luckily, we are living in a gig economy right now so there are plenty of tools to make this easy for you.
+Luckily, we are living in a gig economy so there are plenty of tools to make this easy for you.

 These are some of my favorite freelancer tools for teaching private yoga classes: